 Production Editor, Griffith Observer monthly magazine, 1995 - 1998

 “Gardner Award for Best Investigative Journalism,” Skeptics Society, 1997

-John and his wife Barbara presently travel in their motorhome about 8 months of the year.
+John and his wife Barbara have a home in St. George, Utah, where they spend the spring and fall.
+They winter in Borrego Springs, California, and spend the summers near Coeur d'Alene, Idaho.
 He presents nighttime astronomy talks to a variety of audiences through Stargazing Adventures (www.StargazingAdventures.org).
 He is an active member of the International Dark Sky Association and in 2014 he founded the St. George Astronomy Group to bring public astronomy to southern Utah.